 What is CPG Advertising?

+What is CPG?
 “CPG” stands for “Consumer Packaged Goods.”
 CPG are items that are consumed or used on a daily basis by consumers that require consistent replacement and replenishment.
 Common consumer packaged goods include food products, drinks and beverages, clothing items, tobacco, alcohol, cosmetics, and other household products.

 Consumer Packaged Goods advertising is very important because just about every consumer alive used consumer packaged goods.
 Everyone consumed food and uses daily cleaning products at the very least.
 As such, this market and its niche industries are highly competitive when it comes to advertising space.